OpenNTF/openliberty-domino/README.md

 - Ensure that any `ExecutorService` that contains Notes threads is shut down properly in a `ServletContextListener`
 - Run any Notes-based code in infrastructure listeners (such as `ServletContextListener`s) inside explicit `NotesThread`s and use `Thread#join` to wait for their results

 Additionally, deployed Open Liberty runtimes include a `usr:notesRuntime-1.0` feature that can be used to ensure that `NotesInit` and `NotesTerm` are called at server launch and shutdown.
+This feature sets the Java property `notesruntime.init` to `"true"` when enabled, so individual apps can check for that and skip process initialization.

 ## Building